Obama and daughters hit bookstore for Small Business Saturday

-WASHINGTON, Nov 29 (Reuters) - U.S. President Barack Obama and his teenaged daughters, Sasha and Malia, went to an independent book store in Washington to buy books as a way to promote Small Business Saturday, an event aimed at boosting small businesses.
+WASHINGTON (Reuters) - President Barack Obama and his teenaged daughters, Sasha and Malia, went to an independent book store in Washington to buy books as a way to promote Small Business Saturday, an event aimed at boosting small businesses.

 “Do I get a discount for that?” the president asked jokingly while unloading a bunch of books from his shopping basket at the Politics and Prose book store on Saturday.